Skip to Main Content

 What Home Means to Me Poster Contest (NAHRO)

-Since 2008, this contest has recognized the amazing art of children who live in affordable housing across the country.
+Since 2008, the National Association of Housing and Redevelopment Officials (NAHRO) What Home Means to Me Poster Contest has recognized the amazing, poignant art of children who live in affordable housing across the country.
 Each piece of art visually shares the child's thoughts on what their home means to them.
-Each year, hundreds of children, ages 5-18, participate in the contest.
-Their heartfelt messages about their homes underscore the importance of the work that Housers and community development professionals do.
+Every year, hundreds of children, ages 5-18, participate in the contest at the state and regional level.
+Their heartfelt messages about their homes underscore the importance of the work that housers and community development professionals do.

 We want our Resident Youth to participate!
 Please let us know if you need assistance securing art supplies.

-For more information on the What Home Means to Me poster contest, please visit our Eligibility & Selections Categories page, Poster Specifications page, or please click here to visit NAHRO.
+For more information on the What Home Means to Me poster contest, please contact us or click here to visit NAHRO.

 O 870.542.6464